This delicious healthy French toast is not only dairy free but low in sugar as well!Jump to Recipe

 I used a combination of vegan butter and vegetable oil to coat the skillet and cook the egg soaked bread in.
 I read online that adding a bit of vegetable oil to your butter, will keep it from burning.
 Side note: be sure to keep your skillet over low heat when cooking.

 Choosing your toppings

 This is where you can get really creative!
 I recommend using low-glycemic fruits such as ones from the berry family.
+You could also sprinkle unsweetened coconut flakes over your toast or sugar free chocolate chips!
 To continue to keep things light, you can use a sugar free maple syrup and coconut whipped cream.
 Even regular, dairy whipped cream is low in calories.

 Looking for other breakfast items to make for your next breakfast or brunch gathering?
 Try Simple and Zesty Blood Orange Puff Pastry Tarts or Small Batch Desserts are Perfect for Whipping Up When You’re in a Pinch!

 This post was sponsored by NutraSweet Natural but opinions are my own.